 Child Support Services

-Feel free to use the link provided on the page to review information regarding Minnesota child support guidelines and payments.
+Feel free to use the link provided on the page to review information regarding South Dakota child support guidelines and payments.
 You are also welcome to use the contact information of the child support division if you have any specific inquiries.
 Before making a call, please note that you will find answers to the most common questions on their website, no matter if you are the one who will be receiving or paying child support in Brown County.

-County name: Ramsey County
+County name: Hughes County